 I’m hoping at least some of you can relate to this in some way.
 Maybe?
 Ok good.

 I am very guilty of this particular habit and I think it’s because buying something that you think will help you in whatever goals you set yourself gives you the illusion that you’ve actually done something useful towards attaining that goal.
 This feeling is enough for you (or me at least) to put off doing anything that will actually help you.
-It’s like when I buy a book my brain is saying “Wow, well done for making all that effort to go to the shop, you deserve at least several days rest before you start reading it”.
+It’s like when I buy a book my brain is saying “Wow, well done for making all that effort to go to the shop, you deserve at least several days of rest before you start reading it”.
 Or maybe I think the knowledge will somehow enter my brain if it sits on my desk long enough.
 I have also been guilty of buying more expensive coffee during term time with the intention that I will be working much harder and therefore need help staying awake.
 I think I actually drank it more often while watching iPlayer and Youtube.

 What I’m trying to say is buying something won’t change the way you behave.
 Motivation doesn’t come from having the right tools.
 It comes from you having a goal and, crucially, believing you can achieve it because the single greatest obstacle to achieving something you want is the lack of belief in yourself that you have the necessary aptitude and skills to do so.
 So motivation from within…meaning you are all you need.

 The modern philosopher Julian Baggini said “I is a verb dressed as a noun”.
 He means that we are what our brains do.
 Like most people I’m sure, I like to think I’m complicated, so I’m happy that the brain is arguably the most complex thing on earth.
 It’s about 3 pounds in weight, split into two hemispheres, and appears a shiny pink with veins that course the surface.
 The similarity of our brains hopefully ends with what they look like and what they’re made of.
 The way in which the billions of neurons are connected is unique to each individual.